Mat203/WebDev_Project_QRCODE_Final/README.md

 #### 7. **Consistency in Display Data:**
    - The `findDataHandler` function ensures consistency in displaying data by retrieving pre-rendered content from the cache.
-   - Users receive the same version of the display data, minimizing discrepancies across multiple requests.
+   - Users receive the same version of the display data, minimizing problems across multiple requests.

 ## Logging and Error Handling Documentation